 A debt collector does not have to tell a debtor that interest may accrue.
 A debt collector can continue to contact a debtor to seek "voluntary repayment of a time-barred debt."

-The Attorney General's Guide to Fair Debt Collection, Mass.
-Attorney General
+The Attorney General's guide to fair debt collection, Mass.
+Attorney General.

 A brief guide outlining your rights under fair debt collection laws and what creditors can and cannot do.

-Consumer Rights for Domestic Violence Survivors in Massachusetts, National Consumer Law Center, 2011
+Consumer rights for domestic violence survivors in Massachusetts, National Consumer Law Center, 2011.

 "The information in this packet is intended to help you: Separate your finances from your abuser; Deal with any existing debts; Stay financially independent in the future and avoid traps and scams; and Get more help and information with these issues."

-Debt Collection, Consumer Financial Protection Bureau.
+Debt collection, Consumer Financial Protection Bureau.

 "After a relative dies, the last thing grieving family members may expect are calls from debt collectors asking them to pay their loved one’s outstanding debts.
 According to the Federal Trade Commission (FTC), the nation’s consumer protection agency, a surviving relative usually has no legal obligation to pay the debts of a family member who has died.
 In fact, the rights of surviving relatives are covered by the Fair Debt Collection Practices Act (FDCPA), which prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you."